darylteo/rxjava-promises/README.md

 It is also based on [Q](https://github.com/kriskowal/q) for Node.JS, which adds additional conveniences such as reject and finally.
 Finally, it is built using the [RxJava](https://github.com/Netflix/RxJava) library.

+This library is unlike other similar language based implementations (such as Futures, or Groovy Promise) as it is completely unblocking.
+It is designed to work with asynchronous-callback-heavy platforms.

 ### Vert.x ###

 The primary motivation for this project is to provide a more convenient means of callback flow-control for the